tr8dr/tr8dr.github.io/_posts/2021-05-12-BarPatterns.markdown

 ## A Possibility
 I came across an article [Identifying Candlestick Patterns using Deep Learning](https://towardsdatascience.com/identifying-candlestick-patterns-using-deep-learning-b7d706726874), which attempts to train a DL model to "become a chart reader".
-The use of transfer learning, that of taking a trained vision model, stripping off the final layers and retraining a new set of final layers, was interesting.
+The use of __transfer learning__, that of taking a trained vision model, stripping off the final layers and retraining a new set of final layers, was interesting.
 The approach was to generate an image of 20 bars (and associated volume) and train one of the existing successful vision models to recognize patterns, predicting next period return.